sgmelayu/kontent-template-manager/README.md

 #### :warning: Limitations

-See [a list of limitations](https://kentico.github.io/cloud-template-manager/limitations) before you started.
+See [a list of limitations](https://kentico.github.io/cloud-template-manager/limitations) before you get started.

 ### Publishing to GitHub pages